Portfolio Manager Update

 Key points at a glance

-Assets not invested in equities are allocated to short-dated government bonds (13.2%) and cash (1.4%).
+Funds not invested in equities are held in short-term government bonds (20.6%) and cash.

 The content of this page is intended for professional investors only.